suryargv27/dynamic_community_detection/README.md

-# Spectral Analysis for Community Detection in Static and Dynamic Graphs.
+# Spectral Analysis for Community Detection in Static and Dynamic Graphs
 Refer to the PDF Report for the current work done (Still in Progress).